josueJURE/josueJURE/README.md

-### Hi there, I’m xxxx.
+### Hi there, I’m Josué.
 I’m a developer and also a language enthusiast. 👋

 - 🔭 I’m currently working on a JS calculator and edeveloping a server based app using Express.js which calls openAI API
 - 🌱 I’m currently learning JS, CSS, HTML, DOM manipulation, Node.js, Express, testing etc...